 Common ragweed is found throughout the United States, causing problems

-allergy sufferers.
-Ragweed is a robust, competitive weed, reaching
+sufferers.
+Ragweed is a robust, competitive weed, reaching over 8

-over 8 feet in height.
-It posesses finely serrated leaves and grows
+feet in height.
+It posesses finely serrated leaves and grows upright

-upright with moderate branching.
-There are two other weedy species
+with moderate branching.
+There are two other weedy species of ragweed

-of ragweed – giant ragweed and lanceleaf ragweed, but these
+– giant ragweed and lanceleaf ragweed, but these do not generally